 Static ropes are sometimes used for climbing in situations when it is desirable that the rope won’t stretch.
-For instance, this can be when hauling equipment up a big wall, fixing ropes while mountaineering or ascending a fixed-line.
+For instance, this can be when hauling equipment up a big wall, fixing ropes while mountaineering, or ascending a fixed-line.

 A static rope is NOT designed to take a lead fall and should NEVER be used in any situation where this might happen.

 The rope needs to stretch (a.k.a. elongate) temporarily under a sudden load, such as a falling climber.
 When the ropes elongate, it absorbs the impact of the fall and gives a softer catch to the climber.
-Not only is it more comfortable taking falls on a dynamic rope, but it also softens the impact on the protection, such as quickdraws, bolts, trad protection, belay devices and so on.
+Not only is it more comfortable taking falls on a dynamic rope, but it also softens the impact on the protection, such as quickdraws, bolts, trad protection, belay devices, and so on.

 Dynamic rope types

 Single ropes are the most common type of rope used in climbing.
-They are meant to be used on its own, just as the name suggests.
+They are meant to be used on their own, just as the name suggests.
 Some single ropes are also rated to be used as a half rope and/ or a twin rope (i.e. triple rated).